mentlsve/CarND-Vehicle-Detection/writeup.md

 <img src="writeup_images/roi.png" style="width: 800px" />

-The following lines slide with zero overlpa a window with a size of (128, 128) over the region of interest and then draw the windows on the image:
+The following lines slide (with zero overlap) a window with a size of (128, 128) over the region of interest and then draw the windows on the image:

 ```
 windows = slide_window(image_RGB_roi, x_start_stop=[0, w], y_start_stop=[350, 670],